laravel/pennant/notes.md

 });

 /*
- * Check if the feature is active throughout the application usage, via the Facade...
+ * Check if the feature is active throughout the application usage, via the Facade.
  */

 if (Feature::for($user)->isActive('new-api')) {